Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure

 The above boundary conditions can then be summarized as follows (refer to \cref{fig:phse}):

-in which: $m$ denotes the dimensionless mass of the permanent magnet; $k$ denotes the dimensionless stiffness of the spring modeling the magnetic restoring force at the beam tip, and $F$ is the dimensionless kick force generated from the electromagnet (see Appendix~\ref{sec:AppC_ND_derv}).
+in which: $m$ denotes the end mass; $k$ denotes the stiffness of the spring modeling piecewise restoring force at the beam tip, and $F$ is the dimensionless kick force strength generated (see Appendix~\ref{sec:AppC_ND_derv}).
 Note that in regions 4 and 8 (Eq.~\ref{eq:pw_bcs_cases}) the kick force $F$ acts in same direction as the tip velocity.

-These boundary conditions result in three linear models that we label as A, B, and C. Together, these models describe the nonlinear dynamics of the oscillator in its hybrid phase space.
-Model A describes the behavior of the system in regions 2 and 6, when the tip is far from the kicker magnet, so there is no tip force (refer to \cref{fig:phse} and the cases of Eq.~\ref{eq:pw_bcs_cases}).
-The other two models incorporate the effect of the magnetic interaction: model B describes the behavior in regions 4 and 8, in which both the kick force and magnetic restoring force are active; model C describes the dynamics of the beam in regions 1, 3, 5, 7, in which only the magnetic restoring force is active.
+These boundary conditions result in three linear models that we label as A, B, and C, that, together, describe the nonlinear dynamics of the oscillator in its hybrid phase space.
+Model A describes the behavior of the system in regions 2 and 6, when the tip is far from the equilibrium position, so there is no tip force (refer to \cref{fig:phse} and the cases of Eq.~\ref{eq:pw_bcs_cases}).
+The other two models incorporate the effect of the localized, piecewise restoring force: model B describes the behavior in regions 4 and 8, in which both the kick force and restoring force are active; model C describes the dynamics of the beam in regions 1, 3, 5, 7, in which only the restoring force is active.